 How does this medication work?
 What will it do for me?

-This combination product contains two medications: fusidic acid and betamethasone.
+This combination product contains 2 medications: fusidic acid and betamethasone.
 It is used to treat flare ups of eczema that are complicated by an infection with a particular bacteria (Staph.
 Aureus).

 Fusidic acid belongs to the family of medications known as topical (applied to the skin) antibiotics.
 It works by preventing the bacteria from reproducing, allowing the body's defenses to get rid of the existing bacteria.